 The Decision Support and Recommender Systems (DSRS) research group was founded in mid-2018 by researchers in the School of Computer Science, Electrical and Electronic Engineering, and Engineering Maths (SCEEM), University of Bristol.
+It is part of the wider Bristol’s Intelligent Systems Lab.

 This young but highly enthusiastic group focuses on investigating data science, information fusion, decision analysis and artificial intelligence techniques can help supporting contemporary complex decision-making scenarios, involving humans, agents or groups of them.
 We are driven by developing cutting-edge solutions to nowadays societal problems involving challenging decision-making processes, through interdisciplinary, international and high-impact research and development activities.